We all compare ourselves from time to time, but constantly checking how we measure up can hurt more than just our self esteem.

 When it comes down to it, we lose far more than we could ever gain when we compare.
 So, let's ditch the scarcity mindset, quit playing the game, and turn our attention to connecting instead of comparing.
 There's enough goodness to go around!

 The Women in Consumer Finance conference and community are all about letting go of the comparison that pits us against one another so that we are free to connect, grow, and learn from each other.
-This year, we'll be in Palm Springs from December 11-13 for 3 days of connection, inspiration, and career development.
+This year, we'll be in Fort Worth, Texas from November 11-13 for 3 days of connection, inspiration, and career development.
 Secure your spot!